philsturgeon/phil.tech/src/content/stop-pretending-everything-is-ok.md

   and never admit that it became outdated.
 That is unrealistic bullshit and I am asking you to stop.
 date: '2014-08-15 22:10:00'
-# alias: blog/2014/08/stop-pretending-everything-is-ok/
-# comments: true
+comments: true
-# disqus_identifier: stop-pretending-everything-is-ok
+disqus_identifier: stop-pretending-everything-is-ok
+alias: blog/2014/08/stop-pretending-everything-is-ok/
+alias_1: personal/2014/08/15/stop-pretending-everything-is-ok/
 ---

 We work in an industry where far too many people pretend that everything is O.K.
 We pretend that sexism isn't rife.
 We pretend that startup failures are a "success" in some way.
 We ignore negative feedback and only publish success.
 We pretend that our work is amazing and worry too much about how it was a good idea, and never admit that it became outdated.